Buffalo Bill Center of the West

 The Buffalo Bill Center of the West comprises five museums and a research library in Cody, Wyoming.

 Cody is a quintessentially Old West town located just 50 miles from the East Entrance to Yellowstone National Park.
-As the region’s most popular cultural attraction, the Buffalo Bill Center of the West serves locals and visitors alike as they seek to gain a deeper understanding of the region’s vast and varied cultural and natural history.
+As the region’s most popular cultural attraction, the Buffalo Bill Center of the West serves locals and visitors alike while they seek to gain a deeper understanding of the region’s vast and varied cultural and natural history.

 • the new Draper Natural History Museum,